jimmycallin/udeval/paper/paper.md

 # Introduction

 The role of language processing is becoming increasingly multi-lingual.
 This is reflected in recent efforts into providing dependency parsing frameworks that can reliably be applied on a multitude of languages.
 One of the currently most ambitious projects in this area is the Universal Dependencies (UD) framework [@nivre_universal_2015], where the goal is to create a parsing framework with a cross-linguistically consistent grammatical annotation.
-The purpose of this work is to remove the requirement of language specific components which has up to this point been a necessity due to inconsistent annotation standards.
+The purpose of this work is to remove the requirement of language specific components, which has up to this point been a necessity due to inconsistent annotation standards.

 Data-driven evaluation metrics have been used as long as the availability of treebanks (see @collins_headdriven_1999 chap.
-4 and @carroll_parser_1998 for surveys on early results).
+4 and @carroll_parser_1998 for surveys on early methods and results).
 To evaluate statistical parsing models, _Unlabeled Attachment Score_ (UAS) has been in use under different names since the early days. @eisner_empirical_1997 was first to call it attachment score, which refers to work done by @lin_dependencybased_1998. _Labeled Attachment Score_ (LAS) was first introduced in @nivre_memorybased_2004 to emphasize the importance of correct labeling.
 UAS is defined as the accuracy of correct attachments in a test collection, while LAS includes the additional constraint of requiring a correct attachment label.
 These have in their simplicity and intuitiveness served the research area well, but their design relies on a number of assumptions we argue do not hold in the context of UD.

 \begin{figure}
 \begin{center}